Tempest is still a work in progress. Visit our GitHub or Discord

 Caching

-Tempest comes with a simple wrapper around PSR-6, meaning you can use all PSR-6 compliant cache adapters.
-Tempest uses Symfony's Cache Component as a default implementation.
+Tempest comes with a simple wrapper around PSR-6, which means you can use all PSR-6 compliant cache pools.
+Tempest uses Symfony's Cache Component as a default implementation, so all of Symfony's adapters are available out of the box.

 Tempest will use file caching by default.
 You can however configure another adapter via CacheConfig: